tfarkas86/aws-utils/README.md

 To use this utility, you must create a file at `~/.aws/ec2-ssh.json` that links EC2 Instance IDs to Hosts in `~/.ssh/config/`.
 See the example included in this repository.

 `start-ec2` takes two arguments:
-  -h: Host, from ~/.ssh/config
+  -h: Host.
+Not required if default is set in script.
+From your ~/.ssh/config
-  -t: Instance type, see AWS EC2 documentation.
-E.g., 'r5.xlarge'
+  -t: Instance type.
+Not required, but will change your instance type if you desire.
+See AWS EC2 documentation.
+E.g., 'r5.xlarge'.

  `stop-ec2` takes only the `-h` argument.

  I recommend cloning this repository to `~/.aws/` or `~/.ssh/`, then symlinking the scripts to somewhere in your PATH.
-Also, you can set defaults from within the scripts.
+Also, none of the arguments are required if you set defaults from within the scripts.